 People tell me they experience me to be down to earth, warm-hearted, humorous, challenging, non-judgemental, and compassionate.
 You, of course, will have your own experience of me, and that is why I invite you to have a free initial introductory conversation with me for 15 minutes by phone or online (via Zoom), so you can get a sense of how I am and whether you feel it will be helpful to work with me.

 Depending on what works best for you, I offer a number of different packages for working together including regular 1 or 1.5 hourly sessions to several day long intensives.

 I work with individuals, couples and groups.
-Sessions can take place indoors in a counselling room or outdoors, walking or sitting in secluded spaces.
+Sessions can take place online via zoom or indoors in my counselling room in Littlehempston or outdoors, walking or sitting in secluded spaces.

 Training, qualifications & experience

 I have been counselling and coaching since 2012 and am a registered member of the British association for counsellors and psychotherapists (MBACP) which means I abide by their ethics and requirements for supervision and training.
 I am also a 3 Principles based practitioner.